Sue Thompson: Recording career

 Within a year, she divorced Martin, and married Hank Penny, a comedian and singer, in 1953.
 Penny and Thompson hosted a TV show in Los Angeles together before eventually moving to Las Vegas.
-After her contract with Mercury ended, Thompson recorded for Decca Records from 1954–57, again without a commercial breaktrhough.
+After her contract with Mercury ended, Thompson recorded for Decca Records from 1954–57, again without a commercial breakthrough.
 Thompson and Penny had a son, Greg Penny, but divorced in 1963.

 In 1960, Thompson signed on with Columbia Records, who renamed the singer "Taffy Thomas" and issued one non-charting single under this artist name.
 Thereafter, the Taffy Thomas moniker was quickly dropped, and Thompson signed with Hickory Records.
 In 1961, after having issued over a dozen non-charting singles in a decade-long recording career, Thompson's "Sad Movies (Make Me Cry)" became a No. 5 hit on the pop charts.
 She followed this up successfully with "Norman," which reached No. 3.
 Both of these hit singles were written by songwriter John D. Loudermilk.
 They both sold over one million copies, and were awarded gold discs.
-Both were also chart successes in Australia, reaching #3 and #8 respectively.
+Both were also chart successes in Australia, reaching No. 3 and No. 8 respectively.

 In 1962, "Have a Good Time" was a Top 40 hit and in 1963, "Willie Can" was a minor hit.
-Her early 1960s' hits made Thompson, then in her late-thirties but with a much younger-sounding voice, a favorite among the teenage crowd and briefly a rival to the much younger Connie Francis and Brenda Lee.
-Two additional hits, also written by Loudermilk, were "James (Hold the Ladder Steady)" and "Paper Tiger."
-The latter song, in 1965, was her last Top 30 hit, and her biggest hit in Britain and in Australia, where it reached #3.
+Her early-1960s hits made Thompson, then in her late 30s but with a much younger-sounding voice, a favorite among the teenage crowd and briefly a rival to the much younger Connie Francis and Brenda Lee.
+Two additional hits, also written by Loudermilk, were "James (Hold the Ladder Steady)", and 1965's "Paper Tiger," her last Top 30 hit and her biggest hit in Britain and in Australia, where it reached No. 3.

 Later career

 In the late 1960s, she went back to country music and released the album This Is Sue Thompson Country in 1969.
+Her singleThoughts with Roy Acuff Jr. reached No. 39 on the Canadian Country charts, November 8, 1969.
 In 1971 she worked with country music singer Don Gibson on some albums, and they had minor hits with "I Think They Call It Love", "Good Old Fashioned Country Love", and "Oh, How Love Changes".
 She recorded further solo singles for the country charts, like "Big Mable Murphy", which made the Top 50 in 1975 and "Never Naughty Rosie", her last chart single in 1976.
 She also performed mainly at the Las Vegas casinos and at clubs in Hollywood, like the Palomino Club.
 In the 1990s, she settled in Las Vegas, and continued to periodically perform.

 She also appeared on American Bandstand, Where the Action Is, The Buddy Deane Show, and The Lloyd Thaxton Show (1966 visit and performance of "Paper Tiger").

 In 2009 Thompson's son, record producer Greg Penny, recorded her acoustic cover of her favourite song, the 1952 hit "You Belong to Me".
 The demo was given its radio premiere during her 2010 interview on the South Australian radio show "The Doo Wop Corner" by Carmen Kaye.